 - Bai guo (Ginko biloba) – According to the University of Maryland Medical Center, ginkgo biloba can help improve blood circulation.
 The flavinoids in Ginko can protect blood vessels and arteries in the body that otherwise may have failed due to poor blood circulation.

-- Dan Shen (Salvia miltiorrhiza) – This is a well-known blood moving herb and is used to treat a wide variety of complaints related to poor circulation from angina to menstrual cramps.
+- Dan Shen (Salvia miltiorrhiza) – This well-known blood-moving herb is used to treat a wide variety of complaints related to poor circulation from angina to menstrual cramps.

 And finally…put your feet up!

 Help your veins move blood back to your heart by raising your feet at least once a day.
-Ideally, your feet should be higher then your heart so if it’s possible to lie down with a pillow under your ankles
+Ideally, your feet should be higher than your heart so if it’s possible to lie down with a pillow under your ankles